TheLancashireman/DhG2/README.md

 HTML generation is partially implemented:
 * Descendant trees can be generated, individually or from a list.
+* Ancestor trees can be generated, individually or from a list.
 * Card files can be generated, individually or all/public.
-* Ancestor trees, name index etc. still to do.
+* Name index etc. still to do.

 ### To do